Chad Reed: 2014

 After a disappointing 2013 season, finishing twice on the podium, one in Anaheim 2, and the other in St. Louis, Reed returned to racing.
-He switched brands from Honda to Kawasaki, but he continued to ride for his own team TwoTwo Motorsports and for Discount Tire.
+He switched brands from Honda to Kawasaki, but he continued to ride for his team TwoTwo Motorsports and for Discount Tire.
 Throughout the season, Reed continued to struggle and ride a new bike.
 He finished 3rd in the Season Opener in Anaheim.
-He got back up passed Ken Roczen for 2nd place and then James Stewart Jr. for the lead, and won the 3rd round in Anaheim 2, and got back up leading all 20 laps and won the 5th Round in Anaheim 3.
+He got back up passed Ken Roczen for 2nd place and then James Stewart Jr. for the lead, won the 3rd round in Anaheim 2, and got back up leading all 20 laps and won the 5th Round in Anaheim 3.
 While competing at Round 6 at Qualcomm Stadium in San Diego, Reed crashed hard in the whoops on the Final Lap after clipping Ken Roczen's rear wheel as he tried to take over 3rd place and then suffered a shoulder injury.
 He tried to race in Arlington, Texas during qualifying practice and his shoulder is getting worse due to a broken collarbone.
 Consequently, Reed was forced to drop out the remainder of the 10 rounds of the 2014 AMA Supercross Series while sitting second in overall championship points.
 In the Lucas Oil MX Series, he finished around 10th overall in the points and won 2 holeshots.

 2015

 In 2015 Chad Reed would see one of his most disappointing professional seasons earning one win in the Supercross Championship along with 2 podium finishes.
 He would withdraw from the AMA Motocross championship midway through the season due to motocross competing sponsorship reasons.
-He would later announce the folding of his TwoTwo Motorsports Team that was founded in 2011.
-Reed would later announce that he would be riding a Yamaha for the continuation of the 15' Season and for the 2015 Monster Energy Cup.
+He would later announce the folding of his TwoTwo Motorsports Team which was founded in 2011.
+Reed would later announce that he would be riding a Yamaha for the continuation of the 15' Season and the 2015 Monster Energy Cup.